faheempa/ML_algorthims/README.md

-## machine_learning_concepts

-Implementing Machine Learning algorithms only using python and numpy module.
+## Implementing Machine Learning algorithms only using python and numpy module.